|Guide||♦||33 Triplogs||Active Topic|

-This is listed as a one-way hike!
+This hike is listed one-way!
 Returning the way you came will double the mileage indicated, to a total of 8 miles traveled.
-Other options are available as indicated at the end of this description.
+Other options are available, as indicated at the end of this description.

 Begin at the Willow Springs Lake boat ramp, and head north toward the dam.
-Follow the left side of the fence along the spillway and follow it down to the back side of the dam.
+Follow the fence's left side along the spillway and follow it down to the dam's backside.
 You've already gone half a mile!
 This is by far the steepest terrain you will encounter all day!
 Enjoy the stroll in the grassy meadows alongside the trickling stream.
-Follow the existing use trails and/or old roadbed that parallels the drainage.
-This relaxing part of the hike meanders for nearly 1.5 miles before the meadow closes in and the trickling grassy creek enters a forested area and turns into more of a rocky mountain stream.
-Ideally you will want to be on the right side (east) of the creek, so as you meander down the meadows above, make sure to find your way to the right bank at some point.
-Not that it is difficult to cross once you enter the more wooded lower section of the canyon.
+Follow the existing use-trails or old roadbed that parallels the drainage.
+This relaxing part of the hike meanders for nearly 1.5 miles before the meadow closes in, and the trickling grassy creek enters a forested area and turns into more of a rocky mountain stream.
+Ideally, you will want to be on the right side (east) of the creek, so as you meander down the meadows above, make sure to find your way to the right bank at some point.
+Not that it is challenging to cross once you enter the more wooded lower section of the canyon.

-Once in the wooded section of canyon, the use trails peter out and you will find yourself doing more exploring and bush-whacking.
+Once in the canyon's wooded section, the use trails peter out, and you will find yourself doing more exploring and bush-whacking.
 Initially, the canyon is wide and shallow, and there's plenty of room on the banks for hiking.
-Soon however, you will find that travel is best done via rock-hopping down the center of the stream.
-The canyon narrows and the vegetation along the banks becomes thicker and less-pleasant to attempt to get through.
-There are occasional pools, but none much more than knee deep.
-The entire hike can be done without getting your feet wet, but there are a couple of places where a little creativity may be in order to accomplish that goal.
+However, soon, you will find that travel is best done via rock-hopping down the stream's center.
+The canyon narrows and the banks' vegetation becomes thicker and less-pleasant to attempt to get through.
+There are occasional pools, but none much more than knee-deep.
+The entire hike can be done without getting your feet wet, but a couple of places where a little creativity may be needed to accomplish that goal.

-As you descend the gentle slope farther into the canyon, the sound of the mountain stream you are walking in soothes the ears.
+As you descend the gentle slope farther into the canyon, the mountain stream's sound you are walking in soothes the ears.
 The increasing remoteness raises the possibility of wildlife sightings.
-I encountered a big, fat porcupine on a rock right in the middle of the stream.
+I encountered a giant, fat porcupine on a rock right in the middle of the stream.
 Unlike many wildlife sightings, he was not just a shadow running away, but rather, a slow, lazy, wobbly blob that I had to encourage to get out of my way!

-About 3.75 miles into your hike, the most unpleasant of things happens!
-The stream you are walking in just disappears.
+About 3.75 miles into your hike, the most unpleasant of things happen!
+The stream you are walking in disappears.
 Vanished.
 Nothing but dry rocks, sand, and boulders in a 500-foot deep canyon.
 You can proceed the last few hundred yards to the junction of Woods Canyon and Chevelon Canyon.
-There is ample flat ground and pine and willow shaded forest at the junction for lunch or camping.
+There is ample flat ground, and pine and willow shaded forest at the intersection for lunch or camping.
 From here, turn around and hike the 4-miles back upstream to the lake.

 This description was written based on a pre-monsoon June 30 hike.
 During spring snowmelt or monsoon runoff, water may exist in the canyon below this point.
 It does appear that the stream up to this point is perennial and fed by multiple unseen seeps/springs along the way.
-This has been a very dry year and there was ample clear water flowing nicely in the stream the entire way up to just before the junction where water disappeared.
-Only the very lower portion of this canyon hike appears to be susceptible to dangerous flooding potential.
-But be aware of surrounding terrain, waterflow, and weather if you visit during the summer monsoon.
+2012 has been an arid year, and there was ample clear water flowing nicely in the stream the entire way up to just before the junction where the water disappeared.
+Only the significantly lower portion of this canyon hike appears to be susceptible to dangerous flooding potential.
+But be aware of surrounding terrain, water flow, and weather if you visit during the summer monsoon.